Implementing legal automation

-There’s no hiding it, the legal technology revolution is (finally) here.
+There’s no hiding it, the Legal technology revolution is (finally) here.
 Believe us, we know all too well that the emergence of tech can feel daunting and incredibly confusing, but you don’t need to worry.
 Just like the robots haven’t taken our jobs, they’re not going to take yours.
 What Legal Automation will do is completely change the game for you and your legal team.
+So, what is Legal automation?
+Legal automation software and systems allow companies to streamline, automate, manage and measure Legal tasks.

 Having run Marketing transformation projects for a number of organisations, I thought I would help demystify what is actually required to implement technology and then ultimately drive success.
 Many of the same principles apply regardless of what team you’re in.